mweagle/Tereus/src/main/resources/js/bindings/README.md

 returns a function whose single argument is a JSON-object representing a CloudFormation template.

-The evaluation context includes a set of global functions to assist constructing CloudFormation templates.
+The evaluation context includes a set of global functions and namespaces to assist constructing CloudFormation templates.
 For instance:

 ```